deadlock6236/dlock-partition-tool/README.md

 ## How the heck do I run it?
 If you're asking yourself that, do yourself a favor and google what a batch script is before you make a mess on your computer.
 Really, I recommend you to carefully read the code before executing this.
 I'm 100% no responsible for any damage to your personal files.

+However, make sure you run the *__DlockPartitionTool.bat__* script and not the other one because it's the older version that I'm just keeping for no apparent reason.

 ## Who are you?
 A middle-road software developer that fixes computers on his spare time.